riquellopes/queue/README.md

 Queue
 =====

 Building an app to process the requests in background.
+This example app was building based on [presentation](https://speakerdeck.com/marcosinger/processando-analise-genetica-em-background-com-go).

 #### Link: